 Scotland has some fantastic scenery and Brora especially has some spectacular walks and hikes.
 I'd never walked or hiked above the snow-line before and so I found the climb a little hard work (that and the fact that I am very unfit!) but it was all well worth it once we reached the summit.

 It's a fantastic feeling to climb to the top of whatever hill or mountain you have chosen and enjoy the wonderful views all around, before heading down along a winding river trail (with a large herd of Deer silhouetted against a clear dusky sky) back to the cottage for a hot meal and a large cup of mulled wine in front of a roaring fire.
-Fantastic!
+Excellent.

-Beautiful (but psychotic!)
+Beautiful (but psychotic) Peregrine Falcon.
 Peregrine Falcon.

 Photo: P.McKenzie